Bibi-Khuteja/Student_Management_System/README.md

-# Student_Management_System
+Student_Management_System
+Skills Used : Java, Spring boot, Thymleaf, JPA, HTML, CSS, Bootstrap .

-this is my first project using thymleaf
+This is my first project using thymleaf performs Crud Operation for the purpose of learning .